 St. Mary's College of Maryland Core Film List for Film and Media Studies Major—A highbrow-leaning list of 100 highly recommended films in a PDF file.

-Toronto International Film Festival The Essential 100—A combination of a top-100 list from curators and a top-100 list from stakeholders results in a highbrow list that also leans mainstream.
+Toronto International Film Festival The Essential 100—A combination of a top-100 list from curators and a top-100 list from stakeholders.
 This link is from Indiewire.

 University of California San Diego Chinese Cinema Web-based Learning Center Must-see Films—Includes films from Hong Kong and Taiwan.
 There is also a longer list of recommended films.
 Both links are from the Internet Archive.